irisnet/testnets/Game Of Genesis/get-started/Setup-a-validator-node.md

 ## Get IRIS Token

 ### create account
-You could only get some IRIS token to play the game of genesis after you have finished the reginsteration process.
+You could only get some IRIS token to play the game of genesis after you have finished the registration process.

 You need to get `iris` and `iriscli` installed first.
 Then, follow the instructions below to create a new account: